 What type of exercises should you do?

-A well-rounded fitness and wellbeing program incorporates muscle strengthening, cardiovascular exercise, balance, flexibility, as well as something for the mind through either learning new knowledge or skills to build mind-body connection.
+A well-rounded fitness and wellbeing program incorporates muscle strengthening, cardiovascular exercise, balance, flexibility and mobility, as well as something for the mind through either learning new knowledge or skills to build mind-body connection.

 How much exercise should you do?